MicrosoftDocs/mixed-reality/mixed-reality-docs/Configure-Unity-Project.md

 ## Per-project settings

-The first thing setting you need to change for WMR is the project platform:
+The first setting you need to change for WMR is the project platform:
 1. Select **File > Build Settings...**
 2. Select **Universal Windows Platform** in the Platform list and click **Switch Platform**
 3. Set **SDK** to **Universal 10**